michaelruppe/FSAE/Precharge/README.md

 - Isolated HV measurement
 - CAN interface (provisional) for status output
 - Serial interface for status and commissioning data
 - FSAE one-size-fits-all.
 This module is capable of precharging any voltage accumulator (within FSAE rules) without significant hardware/software rework.
-To modify for a new accumulator/tractive-system, select appropriate precharge resistor and update relevant software parameters as discussed in
+To modify for a new accumulator/tractive-system, select appropriate precharge resistor and update relevant software parameters, discussed in [How to modify this design](#How-to-modify-this-design)